PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 This is adapted from an still-untested Ordamirror variant that I made a while ago which can be found [here](https://praseodymiumspike.neocities.org/Snake_in_Ordamirror).
 However, it is so different from that variant that I think it's reasonable to have it be my "brand-new" Battalion for this event.
 The idea of having the entire Battalion be a single monstrous creature is taken from Mad Chess, and some Piece abilities are inspired by the Pieces from that game as well.
 ## Pieces
 ### Worm Titan
-Titan, Immutable, Moves and Captures an unlimited number of Spaces along Rook Lines, has properties listed below
+Titan, Immutable, Moves and Captures an unlimited number of Spaces along Queen Lines, has properties listed below

 The Boundless: cannot visit or pass through a Square it has already been on or passed through previously at any point in the game